 any ISO TC 204 P (Participating) members.

+Any SDO interested in participating in the Task Force should contact the Task Force Management team.
 All participants and all contributions will have equal status in the technical work and will be considered on the same terms.

 The Task Force will operate as a joint group under the ordinary policies and procedures of ISO and ITU.
-In the event of differences between policies of the parent bodies not covered by these ToR, the Task Force Co-Chairs will decide the issue, based on the consensus of the Task Force participants and, if necessary, in consultation with the parent bodies, in the interests of standardization.
+In the event of differences between policies of the parent bodies not covered by these ToR, the Task Force Co-Chairs will decide the issue, based on the consensus of the Task Force participants and, if necessary, in consultation with the parent bodies, in the interests of standardization. [reference WSC World Standards Collaboration = IT-T, ITU-R, ISO and IEC]

+[may want to add straightforward text on structure of Task Force ?!]

 Task Force Management

 The “Task Force Management” will be led by two “Task Force Co-Chairs” (one each as appointed from ISO and ITU with joint consent).
-The Co-Chairman of ITU alternates between ITU-T and ITU-R.
+The term of office of a co-chair is two years and can be renewed as appropriate.

 National and regional Standards Development Organizations are encouraged to apply to join the Task Force Management by request.
 Consensus of the Task Force Management is necessary to approve new Task Force Management members.